Battery-operated mid-infrared diode laser frequency combs: Results and Discussion

-\textbf{Gain and dispersion} Another important aspect of the MIR QWDLs combs is their group velocity dispersion (GVD), as it governs the ability to phase-lock the longitudinal modes via four-wave mixing (FWM)~\cite{opacakTheoryFrequencyModulated2019}.
+\textbf{Gain and dispersion:} Another important aspect of the MIR QWDLs combs is their GVD, as it governs the ability to phase-lock the longitudinal modes via FWM~\cite{burghoffUnravelingOriginFrequency2020, vurgaftman2021toward, opacakTheoryFrequencyModulated2019}.
 We used the Fourier transform technique~\cite{hofstetter1999measurement} to study the gain and dispersion characteristics of the SIG device biased close to threshold (0.97$J_\mathrm{th}$) emitting light via amplified spontaneous emission (ASE).
-The measured GVD (Fig.~\ref{fig:fig5}a) has a mean value of +2280~fs$^2$/mm in the 3.02--3.09~$\upmu$m range, which is comparable to other GaSb-based devices like ICLs~\cite{sterczewski2021waveguiding} in the 3~$\upmu$m region, yet still several times higher than long-wave ($>$7~$\upmu$m) InP-based QCL devices with negative material dispersion.
-One of the factors is the highly positive GVD of GaSb~\cite{adachi1989optical}($>$1000~fs${^2}$/mm at 3.05~$\upmu$m), which gets further increased in the device by contributions from the waveguide and gain.
-Another interesting phenomenon observable in the GVD profile is its oscillatory quasi-periodic shape suggesting minor modal leakage into the high-index GaSb substrate.
+The measured GVD (\textbf{Figure~\ref{fig:fig5}a}) has a mean value of +2280~fs$^2$/mm in the 3.02--3.09~$\upmu$m range, which is comparable to other GaSb-based devices like ICLs~\cite{sterczewski2021waveguiding} in the 3~$\upmu$m region, yet still several times higher than long-wave ($>$7~$\upmu$m) InP-based QCL devices with negative material dispersion.
+One of the factors is the highly positive GVD of GaSb~\cite{adachi1989optical} ($>$1000~fs${^2}$/mm at 3.05~$\upmu$m), which gets further exacerbated in the device by contributions from the waveguide and gain.
+What is also observable in the GVD profile is its oscillatory quasi-periodic shape suggesting minor modal leakage into the high-index GaSb substrate.
 The period of 25--35~cm$^{-1}$ agrees with the prediction based on the substrate thickness (150$\pm20$~$\upmu$m)~\cite{bewley2004antimonide}.
 While it may be seen as a disadvantage, it allows certain spectral regions to exhibit lower dispersions than nominally without resonant contributions.
-For instance, in the comb operation range (3270--3305~cm$^{-1}$ / 3.025--3.058~$\upmu$m), the mean GVD decreases to 1740~fs$^2$/mm with local minima as low as 500~fs$^2$/mm.
+Therefore, it acts as vertical dispersion compensation, which operates orthogonally to the more common GTI mirror obtained through multi-layer facet coating~\cite{villares2016dispersion}.
+For instance, in the comb operating range (3270--3305~cm$^{-1}$ / 3.025--3.058~$\upmu$m), the mean GVD decreases to 1740~fs$^2$/mm with local minima as low as 500~fs$^2$/mm.
 In fact, these low-dispersion regions appearing in the spectrum are not a measurement artifact -- they occur exactly where the most stable comb regimes with narrowest linewidths develop (around $\sim3292$~cm$^{-1}$).
 This justifies the need for future dispersion engineering~\cite{villares2016dispersion} to improve the bandwidth and stability of QWDL combs.
-The smooth net modal gain (Fig.~\ref{fig:fig5}b) clearly supports broadband lasing and does not show any anomalies.
-Only weak ($\Delta g<0.1$~cm$^{-1})$) quasi-periodic sags appear possibly due to resonant (leaky) waveguide losses, yet without causing the laser to lase in multiple lobes.
+The smooth net modal gain (Figure~\ref{fig:fig5}b) clearly supports broadband lasing and does not show any anomalies.
+Only weak ($\Delta g<0.1$~cm$^{-1}$) quasi-periodic sags appear possibly due to resonant (leaky) waveguide losses, yet without causing the laser to lase in multiple lobes.